How To Find Out if you Have an Arrest Warrant Online

 Arrest warrants can be issued for many reasons, even minor things such as unpaid parking tickets.
 If this is the case, you may not even know there is a warrant out for your arrest.
-They are mostly used for felonies or more major crimes though and you are more likely to be aware of the potential of a warrant if not the existence of one.

 Performing background checks on people is an unfortunate necessity that illustrates just how low our society has fallen.
 Societal observations aside, background checks are now regarded as essential for most jobs as well as driving licenses, gun licenses and other official status.
 Some people even perform background checks on boyfriends or potential partners!